 Yes and no. Your child will get the best of both worlds, a home room teacher who is your first point of contact and your child’s ‘go to’ person.
 However, there will also be at least three other teachers who will get to know your child well and will be making sure there is lots of learning going on and your child feels safe, supported and is challenged to be a REAL Hero!

 Absolutely!
 There is plenty of research to support giving your child a learning environment with quality teachers and a wide range of learning experiences.
 These learning studios enable learning experiences and teaching that is simply not possible with one teacher in a 66m2 room with 27 children.
 Not only does your child have more space and options, they will also have multiple teachers to support learning.

 There are many similarities between what forward thinking educators were trying to achieve in the 1970s and today, there are also many differences.
-In 2017 we already have a student centred approach, we already understand the need for children to be engaged in their learning and have some say in what they are doing.
+We have a student centred approach, understand the need for children to be engaged in their learning and have some say in what they are doing.
 We also understand how to create environments to maximise learning.
 None of this was apparent in 1970.
 Thank goodness schools are finally moving into the 21st century to catch up with the world our children live in!
 Our research reveals we have a lot to learn from open plan era.
 At Waitākiri Primary School we intend to learn from the past to create a better future for our children.

 Talk to your child’s home group teacher in the first instance.
 Together, figure out what is required to do to make it work.

 Let’s hope our high schools are making the move into the 21st century… Regardless, we will be teaching your child to be a Respectful, Encouraging, Achieving Lifelong learner no matter where they go.
 Together we are helping them to be the best they can be, to be a REAL Learning Hero!